PTI decides to file FIR against PML-N's Sanaullah for 'threatening to kill Imran Khan' - ExBulletin

 PTI decides to file FIR against PML-N's Sanaullah for 'threatening to kill Imran Khan'

-PTI founder Imran Khan (left) and senior PML-N leader Rana Sanaullah.
-APP/AFP/FileSanaullah says he did not make any death threats against the PTI founder.
-The Karachi police say the case does not fall under their jurisdiction.
-PTI leaders requested to address the concerned forum, police said.

-KARACHI: PTI Karachi chapter leadership has contacted Sir Syed Town Police Station to register a first information report (FIR) against ruling PML-N senior leader Rana Sanaullah for allegedly made “death threats” against former Prime Minister Imran Khan.
+The PTI Karachi chapter leadership contacted Sir Syed Town Police Station to register a first information report (FIR) against ruling PML-N senior leader Rana Sanaullah for allegedly uttering “death threats” to former Prime Minister Imran Khan.

-The PTI, however, views his remarks as a demand to assassinate Khan.
-Amid the PTI allegations, Sanaullah clarified that he was talking about Khan's political existence.
+The PTI, however, considers his remarks as a “demand” for Khan's assassination.
+Amid the PTI allegations, Sanaullah clarified that he was talking about Khan's “political existence”.
 He further said that this did not pose any death threat to the life of the PTI founder.

 According to a spokesperson of the former ruling party, PTI Karachi chapter vice-president Tehmas Ali has filed an application with Sir Syed police station to lodge an FIR against Sanaullah for allegedly uttering “death threats” against the founder of the PTI during a television program.